1. What is the Sugarsmart small grants scheme?

 - Project costs extending beyond twelve months.

 - Promoting independent herbal or nutrition companies offering weight loss.

 - Directing pregnant women or children under 16 to lose weight without medical supervision.

 The maximum grant available is £500.
 There is no minimum amount but it is not expected that awards will be less than £50.

 To apply to this fund you do not have to be a registered charity, as long as the work you do has charitable aims and you have a constitution (set of rules) and management committee.
 Whatever your legal structure, your organisation has to have its own bank account with at least two signatories to authorise cheques.

 Grants are made without any commitment to ongoing or further funding.

 Ongoing funding is unlikely and would usually require a new application.

-There is a rolling funding cycles, with no closing date.
+There is a rolling funding cycle and the final closing deadline for applications is Dec 31st 2018 .
 Please refer to our website or contact our office for details.

 You will need to complete an application form.
-You can download an application form from our website, or request one to be sent by post by contacting Sarah Westell on 07845756700.
+You can download an application form from our website, or request one to be sent by post by contacting Sarah Westell 07845 756700

 We cannot consider applications that do not include these items and are incomplete.
 We encourage you to contact us to discuss your application before you submit it.